twbs/bootstrap/site/content/docs/5.1/components/offcanvas.md

 ### Static backdrop

-When backdrop is set to static, the offcanvas will not close when clicking outside it.
+When backdrop is set to static, the offcanvas will not close when clicking outside of it.

 {{< example >}}
 <button class="btn btn-primary" type="button" data-bs-toggle="offcanvas" data-bs-target="#staticBackdrop" aria-controls="staticBackdrop">